Low oil pressure is something no one wants, but it happens more often that you think.

 Other checks might include camshaft, cam bearings and lifters.
 Remember, excessive clearances or leaks anywhere in the engine’s oil supply system, can contribute to low pressure.

 Good oil pressure depends on several critical factors, such as:

 - The weather

-While many older oil pressure gauges were actual hydro-mechanical gauges, warning lights and most modern gauges are electrical or electronic.
-When investigating low pressure problems; the best way to test actual oil pressure is with a mechanical oil pressure gauge.
-Finally, Oil pressure can be checked at the sending unit passage with an externally mounted mechanical oil pressure gauge.
+While many older oil pressure gauges were, actual hydro-mechanical gauges, warning lights and most modern gauges are electrical or electronic.
+So, when investigating low pressure problems; the best way to test actual oil pressure, is with a mechanical oil pressure gauge.
+As a result, oil pressure can be checked at the sending unit passage with an; externally mounted mechanical oil pressure gauge.